 Issues identified Performance in 2022/23 Formal reports by Section 127 or Monitoring Officer None issued.
-Issues identified by the LFC as the Fire Authority or Monitoring Officer recommendations There were issues to report: [tbc] Proven frauds carried out by members of staff ?? fraud cases have been identified in 2022/23, although any potential cases raised are investigated with support from internal audit as necessary Use of Regulation of Investigatory Powers Act There were ?? applications for any RIPA authorisations in 2022/23, nor were there any previous authorisations that continued into 2022/23.
-Complaints/compliments received from members of the public A total of ?? complaints were received.
+Issues identified by the LFC as the Fire Authority or Monitoring Officer recommendations There were no issues to report: Proven frauds carried out by members of staff 5 fraud cases have been identified in 2022/23 and dealt with under the LFB's disciplinary procedures.
+Other potential cases raised are investigated with support from internal audit as necessary.
+Use of Regulation of Investigatory Powers Act There were no applications for any RIPA authorisations in 2022/23, nor were there any previous authorisations that continued into 2022/23.
+Complaints/compliments received from members of the public A total of 103 complaints were received.
 These have been actioned accordingly.
-In addition, a total of ?? compliments were received during 2022/23.
-Number of whistleblowing cases There were ?? cases which qualify as whistleblowing items during 2022/23.
+In addition, a total of 253 compliments were received during 2022/23.
+Number of whistleblowing cases There were 3 cases which qualify as whistleblowing items during 2022/23; 2 in respect of persons recruited, one in relation to fraud